 UK’s problems won’t go away in new year, PM Sunak tells Britons

-LONDON – British Prime Minister Rishi Sunak told Britons that the problems bedevilling the country will not disappear in 2023, a warning that prompted the Labour Party to accuse the government of wrecking the economy.
+LONDON – Prime Minister Rishi Sunak has told Britons that the problems bedevilling the country will not disappear in 2023, a warning that prompted the opposition Labour Party to accuse the government of wrecking the economy.

-In his first New Year’s address as prime minister, Mr Sunak struck a sombre tone, acknowledging that it had been a difficult year for the country.
+In his first New Year’s address as prime minister, Mr Sunak struck a sombre tone, acknowledging that it had been a difficult year for Britain.

 “I am not going to pretend that all our problems will go away in the new year,” he said in the video message posted on Twitter on Saturday.
 “Just as we recovered from an unprecedented global pandemic, Russia launched a barbaric and illegal invasion across Ukraine.”

-Mr Sunak was 2022’s third prime minister following Mr Boris Johnson and Ms Liz Truss, who both resigned after losing the confidence of the ruling Tory party.
+Mr Sunak was the third prime minister in a year, after Mr Boris Johnson and Ms Liz Truss.
+They both resigned after losing the confidence of the ruling Conservative Party.

 The former Goldman Sachs banker has had to contend with difficulties for the nation at home and abroad in a tumultuous year.
 He promised to continue to support Ukraine in its fight against Russia and said he had made tough decisions to get the country’s borrowing and debt under control.

-Mr Keir Starmer, the leader of the main opposition party, also acknowledged that it had been a tough year and said the country “needs to change”.
+Mr Keir Starmer, Labour’s leader, also acknowledged that it had been a tough year and said Britain “needs to change”.

-But a later message from Shadow Chancellor of the Exchequer Rachel Reeves homed in on the wave of public sector strikes affecting transport and hospitals, and on the government’s reluctance to negotiate with unions.
+But a later message from shadow finance minister Rachel Reeves homed in on the wave of public sector strikes affecting transport and hospitals, and on the government’s reluctance to negotiate with unions.

 “The Tories’ approach is increasingly reckless in allowing these strikes to continue with no effort to resolve them,” she told the Observer newspaper.
 “Sitting on the sidelines is now just another way in which the Tories are sabotaging the UK economy.”